 Saleen SC Styling For Your Mustang

 This awesome new wheel is very similar to the Saleen SC style wheel.
 Sure to make your steed look like the performance machine it is!
 LRS is proud to offer the popular design of the Saleen SC wheel which is a wheel any Mustang fan can enjoy.
-These wheels are 17x9's that come in a Chrome finish.
+These wheels are 17x9's that come finished in Black with a machined outer lip.
 They are designed to be a direct bolt on for 1994-04 Mustang applications but can also be used on 1979-93 Fox Body Mustangs With a 5 lug Conversion.

 Front Wheel Clearance Notes